epsylon3/odbgscript/doc/ReadMe.txt

 which has taken a lot of time.
 Sorry about that.

 TODO:
-Edit Line
 Memory BP reason
-Save/Restore Script Breakpoints
 BEGINSEARCH working ?
+More Search Reference commands

 2.1 What's new?
 ---------------
 1.64 (SVN)
++ Added CALL command to call Labels (use RET to return)
-+ Script keeps breakpoints on reload if code lines were not modified.
++ Script keeps breakpoints on reload if bp script lines were not modified.
++ Edit script line (to do temporary fix, not saved on disk)

 1.63 (29 May 2007)
 + Added MEMCPY function, and optimized MOV [dst],[src],size